poetic/drupal-clutch/PROPOSAL.md

 - Does not work with Quickedit
 - Does not support Metatag(this can be solve with hook_form_alter)

+## Block
-## Custom Block
+We can use either Custom Block or Block API.
-So far Component and Custom Block function exactly the same.
+- Custom Block functions the same as Content Type.
+Everything will be stored in database.
+- Block API to build Block Plugin and have it work the same way as Ctools Custom Pane on Drupal 7.
+There will be no fields store in database.

 ## Workflow